OpenSilver/OpenSilver.Documentation/documentation/general/internals-how-it-works.md

 In the Visual Studio solution, in addition to the main application project (the one containing App.xaml), we mentioned two other projects, which serve as entry points:

-* The .Browser or .Web project is an ASP.NET Client-Side Blazor type project.
+* The .Browser project is an ASP.NET Client-Side Blazor type project.
 It references the main project of the application and allows to run it in WebAssembly

 * The .Simulator project is a .NET Framework type project whose purpose is to launch the executable "Simulator.exe" by passing it as a parameter the assembly path corresponding to the main project of the application